 The Welcome Pack

 After a long journey, the comfort of being able to feel immediately at home in a strange environment is priceless.
-The welcome pack is a small investment that makes all the difference. and show you’ve really thought about your guests’ needs.
+The welcome pack is a small investment that makes all the difference. and shows you’ve really thought about your guests’ needs.

-A basic offering usually includes a kettle / instant hot water tap, coffee and tea selection (including herbal), milk, sugar, sweetener and biscuits.
+A basic offering usually includes a kettle or instant hot water tap, coffee and tea selection (including herbal), milk, sugar, sweetener and biscuits.
 However with the increasing trend for boutique hotels worldwide, guests’ expectations are often heightened and there is a need to offer more creative amenities to help make for a truly memorable experience.
-Indeed Airbnb have had an overwhelming success offering “Experiences” to guests, which is a way of really standing out if you are looking for a higher star rating.
+Indeed Airbnb’s have had an overwhelming success offering “Experiences” to guests, which is a way of really standing out if you are looking for a higher star rating.

-The Welcome Pack might include:
+The Welcome Pack might include some of the following: